opencompany/www.opencompany.org/_i18n/en/_posts/2014-01-27-how-your-company-can-benefit-from-being-open-lessons-from-balanced.md

 Matin Tamizi wants to shift the culture of how companies do things.
 “It’s time they open up and share more,” Tamizi says.
 “As a society in general we’ll end up moving forward a lot faster.”
-It’s something he’s doing with his own company after realising with some increasing frustration that the software industry was continually trying to figure out solved problems over again and not moving forward as a result.
+It’s something he’s doing with his own company after realizing with some increasing frustration that the software industry was continually trying to figure out solved problems over again and not moving forward as a result.